agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 caption = "A screenshot of an interactive example in the NumPy documentation.
 The blue button allows users to run the code in a JupyterLite kernel directly within the documentation page without leaving the site."

-title = "NumPy interactive example for the `hsplit` function"
+title = "An interactive example for the numpy.hsplit() function"

 {{< /figure >}}